-The farther from downtown, the better the food—this is the rule of thumb in Budapest about Chinese restaurants.
-When Taiwan Restaurant opened in 1991, it was one of the first places to serve authentic Chinese flavors.
-Nearly three decades later, it's still among the best of the more elegant Chinese restaurants in Budapest, and worth leaving the city center (it's easy to get to by subway - take the M3 line to Nagyvárad tér).
-Taiwan's food is slightly adjusted to local taste preferences, but not so much as to deter local Chinese residents from coming here.
-This is manifested by a full house most evenings with Asian patrons accounting for about half of the crowd.
+The farther from downtown, the better the food—this is the rule of thumb about Chinese restaurants in Budapest.
+Taiwan Restaurant, which opened in 1991, was one of the first elegant places to serve authentic Chinese flavors in the city.
+Nearly three decades later, it's still going strong, and worth leaving the city center (it's easy to get to by subway: take the M3 line to Nagyvárad tér).
+Taiwan's food is slightly adjusted to local tastes, but not so much to deter local Chinese residents, which is manifested by a full house most evenings with Asian patrons accounting for at least half of the crowd.

-Apart from the duck, the dim sums are also reliably good at Taiwan, especially the fried taro roots (€7) and the steamed shrimp dumplings (€3).
-I also enjoyed the simple and flavorful hot and sour soup (€2), which is a far cry from the versions served in takeout spots downtown.
+Apart from the duck, the dim sums are also reliably good, especially the fried taro roots (€7) and the steamed shrimp dumplings (€3).
+I also enjoyed the simple and flavorful hot and sour soup (€2), which is a far cry from the versions served in the takeout spots downtown.